 Bookmark this guide for all the info on the newest playgrounds, latest fam-friendly restaurants, upcoming kid exhibits, attraction openings, and much more!

-Singapore has so many attractions when it comes to treating the kids to a fun day out, but we’re always on the lookout for something new to impress them with – whether it’s for our energetic littlies or temperamental teens.
-Luckily, the Little Red Dot always has a new treat in store, be it a museum opening, a snazzy new playground, or a fun theatre show for the fam.
+Singapore has so many attractions for treating the kids to a fun day out.
+Still, we’re always looking for something new to impress – whether for our energetic littlies or temperamental teens.
+Luckily, the Little Red Dot always has a new treat in store, be it a museum opening, a fantastic new playground, or a fun theatre show for the fam.
 The difficulty is finding them.
-The good news is you can call off the search because we’ve done the hard work for you and compiled a list of all the best new openings in Singapore.
+The good news is that you can call off the search because we’ve done the hard work for you and compiled a list of all the best new openings in Singapore.
 So, without further ado, here are all the new things to do with kids in Singapore…

 New things to do in Singapore with kids